elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-08-14-cs2107-lecture-1-encryption.md

 title: 'CS2107 - Lecture 1/2: Encryption'
 ---

+# Important Definitions

-- Confidentiality - The infomation of the users
+- Confidentiality: The infomation of the users
+- Authenticity: The sender, is it real
-- Integrity -  Modification of process/infomation
+- Integrity:  Modification of process/infomation
-- Availability - Availability of the services for the user
+- Availability:  Availability of the services for the user
-- non-repudiation - Gurantees only the specific person can access
+- non-repudiation: Gurantees only the specific person can access
+- Threat: A set if circumstances that has the potential to cause loss or harm
+- Security is the protection of assets:
+	- Hardware
+    - software
+    - data
+    - infomation
+    - Reputation: Which is intangible
+- Vulnerability: A weakness in the system
+- Control: A control, countermeasure, security mechanism is a mean to counter threats
+	- Physical control: Facilities protection, security guards, locks, monitoring, environmental controls, intrusion detection
+    - Technaical control: Logical access control, encryption, security devices, identification and authentication
+    - Administrative controls: Policies, standards procedures, guidelines, screening personnnel, security-awareness training

+- Trade of in securiyt:
+	- Ease of use: Security mechanism interfere with working patterns users originally familiar with
+    - Performance: Security mechanisms consusmes more computing resouirces
+    - Cost: Secuirty meachnism are expensive to develop

-# Definition
+# Encryption
-An encryption scheme also known as cipher consist of envryption and decryption.
+An encryption scheme also known as cipher consist of encryption and decryption.
 ![]({{site.baseurl}}/img/CS2107-1-1.PNG)

 Requirements:
-- Correctness: For any plaintext x and Key
+- Correctness: For any plaintext x and Key, D(E(x)) = x
 - Security: Given the ciphertext, it is difficult to derive usefull infomation of the key and plain text
 - Performance requirements: Efficiently computed
 ![CS2107-1-2.PNG]({{site.baseurl}}/img/CS2107-1-2.PNG)